1.6.4. Authentication Policies#

 • Scope: authentication

-• Realm: One realm, a comma separated list of realms or ‘*’
+• Realm: A single realm, a comma-separated list of realms or ‘*’

 • Action: qrtanurl= <URL> The URL should be something like https://yourserver/validate/check_t